-Our discussion and analysis of West Carroll Parish School Board's financial performance provides an overview of the School Board's financial activities for the fiscal year ended June 30, 2022.
+Our discussion and analysis of West Carroll Parish School Board's financial performance provides an overview of the School Board's financial activities for the fiscal year ended June 30, 2024.
 Please read it in conjunction with the School Board's financial statements which follow this Management's Discussion and Analysis.

 USING THIS ANNUAL REPORT The School Board's annual report consists of a series of financial statements that show information for the School Board as a whole, its funds, and its fiduciary responsibilities.
 The Statement of Net Position and the Statement of Activities provide information about the activities of the School Board as a whole and present a longer-term view of the School Board's finances.
 Our fund financial statements are included later in this report.
 For our governmental activities, these statements tell how we financed our services in the short-term as well as what remains for future spending.
 Fund statements also may give you some insights into the School Board's overall financial health.
-Fund financial statements by providing information about the School Board's most significant funds, the General Fund, the School Food Service Fund, and the Education Stabilization fund.
+Fund financial statements also report the School Board's operations in more detail than the government-wide financial statements by providing information about the School Board's most significant funds, the General Fund, the School Food Service Fund, and the Education Stabilization fund.
 The remaining statements - the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position presents financial information about activities for which the School Board acts solely as a custodian for the benefit of governments and other agencies.
 The financial report consists of the following elements: